L'arc-en-Ciel is a Japanese Alternative Rock

 - Aerith and Bob: yukihiro, tetsuya, ken, and hyde

 - Berserk Button: Visual Kei.
-They're highly notorious among Visual Kei fans (and some fans of non-Visual rock for that matter) for pretty much being the only band that openly loathes Visual Kei, despite having been Visual Kei and maintaining connections with avowed Visual artists, and despite their own singer being in a Visual Kei project and imitating artists from the scene even onstage with L'Arc.
+They're highly notorious among Visual Kei fans (and some fans of non-Visual rock for that matter) for pretty much being the only band that openly loathes Visual Kei, despite having been Visual Kei and maintaining connections with avowed Visual artists, and despite their own singer being in a Visual Kei project and even going as far as imitating artists from the scene onstage with L'Arc.

 - Bishōnen: Every single member.

 - Costume Porn: Has become a near-constant element of their visual style, which leads fans to wonder how far they have distanced themselves from Visual Kei in the first place.

 - Cover Version: Of Marilyn Manson's "Irresponsible Hate Anthem"

 - Disproportionate Retribution: sakura can be argued to be a case of this.
 Seeing as there were open methamphetamine users in the Visual scene (and elsewhere in the rock/metal scene) at the time of his marijuana bust, bands releasing songs about the joys of heroin, and similar, that he and L'Arc caught so much hell for a bag of pot just seems, especially over 15 years later, incredibly pointless and disproportionate.